huahaiy/xia/doc/impl.md

 Xia is designed to be safe for the host system.

 - **No local file access:** the SCI sandbox does not expose file system APIs such as `java.io` or `java.nio` to tool handlers.
+- **Explicit ingestion only:** user-initiated uploads and imports are processed by Xia itself and then stored in its DB or skill store, but those paths do not grant tools ambient file access.
 - **Restricted storage:** Xia only has read/write access to its own database file and support files, not arbitrary host paths.

 ### Capability Proxy (`xia.service`)